ionicmobile/git-pair/README.markdown

 ## About this version

+This was forked from http://github.com/edgecase/git-pair.
+Many thanks to Edgecase for the forked version.
+Our version added the resetting of the ssh agent when switching pairs so that we can switch keys when pair switching.

-This was forked from http://github.com/chrisk/git-pair.
+Which was forked from http://github.com/chrisk/git-pair.
 Many thanks to Chris Kampmeier for the original version.
 Our version added the --reset option, modified how email addresses are handled, and refactored much of the code.